andyeske/FOFA/README.md

 * **Optimized average stage lengths (in km) for each aircraft in the airline's fleet**:
   * Overall, the main trend observed is that the average stage lengths (ASLs) of the fuel-efficient aircraft, such as the A320NEO, increased, i.e., these aircraft were deployed on longer routes, where the overall fuel burn is greater.
-  * Meanwhile, the ASL of less fuel-efficient aircraft, such as the A320CEO, decreased.
+  * Meanwhile, the ASL of the less fuel-efficient aircraft, such as the A320CEO, decreased.
   * The system-wide ASL remained practically the same, meaning that the network itself did not change (i.e., the number of frequencies and the total distance flown did not change), acting as a sanity check to the model formulation.
   * The reported ASLs correspond to the optimization case that takes as input the same LFs that each airline observed in reality.